 Am I even human anymore?

 By Thursday you are exhausted, and the spiritual vision becomes even more cloudy.
-You truly begin to wonder if this is making a difference in the life of these kids as Perilous Pete, as you mentally refer to him, continues to be disruptive regardless of the fact that you continue to guide him lovingly.
+You truly begin to wonder if this is making a difference in the life of these kids.
+After all, Perilous Pete, as you mentally refer to him, continues to be disruptive regardless of the fact that you continue to guide him lovingly.

 Glad that is over!